If you don’t know how to sew, you can still make pretty pillows for your sofa! This tutorial will show you how to make no-sew pillow covers.

 But why toss out an old pillow that can be used as a pillow form?

-I had a hodge podge of second-hand and old pillows lying around the house, and thought I would use the burlap and coral samples of fabric I scored last year at the Haven conference to make some easy “no sew” pillows.
+I had a hodgepodge of second-hand and old pillows lying around the house, and thought I would use the burlap and coral samples of fabric I scored at a blogging conference to make some easy “no sew” pillow covers.

-Plus, I thought this would be a great tutorial and video (WATCH VIDEO NOW) for any newbies who haven’t made pillows.
+Plus, I thought this would be a great video tutorial on my YouTube channel for any newbies who haven’t ever made pillow covers.

 No sewing machine required! 🙂